Michael Harris II Player Props: Braves vs. Pirates

 Michael Harris II At The Plate

-- In 65.9% of his 88 games this season, Harris II has picked up at least one hit.
-He's also had 18 multi-hit games.
+- In 10.1% of his games this season, he has gone deep, and 3.3% of his trips to the plate.

-- He has gone deep in nine games this season (10.2%), leaving the park in 3.4% of his plate appearances.

-- Harris II has picked up an RBI in 25.0% of his games this season, with two or more RBI in 9.1% of his games.
-He has also produced three or more runs in three contests.
+- In 22 games this year (24.7%), Harris II has picked up an RBI, and in eight of those games (9%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.